 Will it hurt like hell?
 And more importantly, is it safe?
 We’ve heard that some OBGYNs will advise against shaving or waxing down there for at least 30 days before your due date to avoid the risk of infection.
 Others have no issue with it, kind of like the whole solids vs. clear liquids during labor debacle.
 It all depends on your doctor.
 Our advice?
 Just ask.
 See what they have to say.

 There’s no question about it.

-I could see how getting a bikini wax (or even a Brazilian) before heading to the hospital might help you feel “cleaner” (and less Chewbacca-like for lack of a better term) postpartum.
+I could see how getting a bikini wax (or even a Brazilian) before heading to the hospital might help you feel “cleaner” (and less Chewbacca-like, for lack of a better term) postpartum.
 Like the aforementioned mani and pedi, “maintenance” down there will be the last thing on your mind — especially if you experience tearing.
-And I mean, let’s be honest, there are a LOT of eyes (and hands) down there near your lady business.
+And I mean, there are a LOT of eyes (and hands) down there near your lady business.
 But these guys are professionals.
 These doctors and nurses have seen IT ALL.
-You really do not have to be embarrassed.
+You do not have to be embarrassed.
 Birth is beautiful.
 Everything else is secondary.
 And if you are going to do it?
 Maybe try not to wait until the last minute.
 About a month before your due date seems ideal.

 Why did you decide this (or not)?
 Did you experience any problems or complications?
 We’re curious and want to hear!
-Feel free to share in the comments section below.
-Happy laboring, Mama Chicks!
+Happy laboring!